10 Facts About The Gettysburg Address

 1. The Speech Was Not the Main Event

-The dedication ceremony at Gettysburg was primarily intended to honor the fallen soldiers of the Battle of Gettysburg, a pivotal clash in the American Civil War.
-The keynote speaker was Edward Everett, a renowned orator and former president of Harvard University.
+The dedication ceremony at Gettysburg was primarily intended to honor the fallen soldiers of the Battle of Gettysburg, a central clash in the American Civil War.
 Everett spoke for over two hours, delivering a meticulously detailed account of the battle.
 In contrast, Lincoln's Gettysburg Address was a relatively short addendum, lasting only about two minutes.
+And the keynote speaker was Edward Everett, a renowned orator and former president of Harvard University.
 While Everett's speech was initially considered the highlight of the day, history has overwhelmingly favored Lincoln's concise and powerfully worded remarks.

 2. Lincoln Was Not the First Choice